open-webui/open-webui/location/setup/README.md

 # Open WebUI Install

-We're installing from our [Gihub "projects" Docker container](https://github.com/modelearth/projects/pkgs/container/projects) instead.
+We're installing from our [Gihub datascape "projects" Docker container](https://github.com/datascape/projects/pkgs/container/projects) instead.

 You can probably ignore this, or use it to inform your install from our fork.